thien-le13/anime-ecommerce-webapp/README.md

 Together we learned how to:

-- Use the power of friendship.
+- Use the power of friendship; to work seamlessly with a team on GitHub.
 - Apply two server-side API's and store it's data client-side.
+- Use stored data to create a favorites page.
 - Create a modal and use our stored data within it.
 - Use Tailwind as our CSS framework.